 Twitter does this best, linking and notifications, it has ended up being a great RSS alternate which for some reason RSS got stuck with just the tech-savvy.
 With Twitter, I can publish all my links at @mkaz and the people who want to subscribe will receive the updates.
-Most of my geeky non-family links get published on Twitter, and cute babies for the family links on Facebook, but I might cross post an extra cute photo or two.
+Most of my geeky non-family links get published on Twitter.

 Taking Back Control

-All these sites are running some version of WordPress be it the self-hosted as is the case for mkaz.com and kazmierczaks.com or cloud hosted by WordPress.com which is the case for this site mkaz.blog.
+All these sites are running some version of WordPress be it the self-hosted or cloud hosted by WordPress.com or Pressable.
+I use a mix to test variations.

 This isn’t just because I work for Automattic, I’ve been using WordPress for awhile; its because WordPress meets the criteria I’m looking for: it is open source, I can extend, customize and use anyway I want.
 I can manage my own domain and even the hosted solution gives you the complete ability to export your content and move to a self-hosted site if you wanted to.